-A look into relationships today through eight different couples at the Savannah College of Art and Design.
+A look into relationships today through twelve different couples at the Savannah College of Art and Design.

 Photography & Writing by Riley H. Brennan